Understanding Catastrophic Forgetting in Language Models via Implicit Inference: Acknowledgements

 \section{Acknowledgements}

+We thank Huan Zhang for providing compute for the linear regression experiments and Sang Michael Xie, Andrej Ristseki, Daniel Fried, Jacob Steinhardt, and Ankit Bisain for helpful feedback in earlier stages of this work.

 We gratefully acknowledge the support of Apple and the AI2050 program at Schmidt Futures.
 JMS was supported by the NSF Graduate Research Fellowship.
-We thank Huan Zhang for providing compute for the linear regression experiments and Sang Michael Xie, Andrej Ristseki, Daniel Fried, and Jacob Steinhardt for helpful feedback in earlier stages of this work.
+This material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE2140739.
+Any opinion, findings, and conclusions or recommendations expressed in this material are those of the authors(s) and do not necessarily reflect the views of the National Science Foundation.